DCotterill/ntp-hugo/content/blog/simple-christmas-tips.md

 It could be the time to start a new exercise habit, perhaps 15 minutes of home-based yoga every day, 10 minutes of weights each day or trying to beat your own personal plank record whilst watching telly.
 Anything you do will be a benefit, you’ll most likely find it fun, and it could form a healthy habit that continues into 2021.

-It’s also worth thinking of some family fun that gets the pulse’s racing - maybe Boxing Day cricket, a family game of pool volleyball or just a dance around the lounge room to get the blood pumping.
+It’s also worth thinking of some family fun that gets your pulse racing - maybe Boxing Day cricket, a family game of pool volleyball or just a dance around the lounge room to get the blood pumping.
 So if the kids ask you to join in with their basketball game this Christmas, think twice before you say no.

 __And finally...__